MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 `Status:{QueryString.status}`

-The URL on the SharePoint site widget needs to be updated to pass the following key value pair https://microsoft.sharepoint-df.com/_layouts/15/sharepoint.aspx?v={verticalID}&status=InProgress
+The URL on the SharePoint site button web part needs to be updated to pass the following key value pair https://microsoft.sharepoint-df.com/_layouts/15/sharepoint.aspx?v={verticalID}&status=InProgress

 Here are more examples of query string expansion.
 | #         | Query Syntax |  URL Syntax   |  Value returned  |